layerzzzio/raspberryapi/CONTRIBUTING.md

 ## Pull Request Guidelines

-- Checkout a topic branch from the relevant branch, e.g. `main`, and merge back against that branch.
+- Checkout a topic branch from the relevant branch, e.g. `main`, and merge back against that branch `develop` first then `main` after testing on a real device (more information about the here below).

 - If adding a new feature: